kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Currently the Pod QoS class is an implicit property of a Pod, tied to how the resource requests and limits of its containers are specified.
-QoS-class resources would make it possible for users to explicitly specify the Pod QoS class in the PodSpec, making it possible e.g. to create a guaranteed pod with a container whose memory limit is higher than the requests.
+QoS-class resources could make it possible for users to explicitly specify the Pod QoS class in the Pod's `.spec`, making it possible e.g. to define a pod with a container whose memory limit is higher than the requests, but that is treated by the node as `Guaranteed`.

-Taking this idea further, QoS-class resources would also make it possible to split several properties implicit in the Pod QoS class (like eviction behavior or OOM scoring) into separate properties.
+Taking this idea further, QoS-class resources could also make it possible to split several properties implicit in the Pod QoS class (for example: eviction behavior or OOM scoring) into separate properties.
 For example, in the case of OOM scoring make it possible for the user to specify a burstable pod with low OOM priority (low chance of being killed).

 ###### Pod priority class